-IDMP Identification of Medicinal Products A suite of ISO standards concerned with the unique identification of medicinal products, primarily within the regulatory domain of use The suite includes: ISO 11615:2017 Health informatics - Identification of medicinal products - Data elements and structures for the unique identification and exchange of regulated medicinal product information ISO 11616:2017 Health informatics - Identification of medicinal products - Data elements and structures for the unique identification and exchange of regulated pharmaceutical product information ISO 11238:2018 Health informatics Identification of medicinal products Data elements and structures for the unique identification and exchange of regulated information on substances ISO 11239:2012 Health informatics - Identification of medicinal products - Data elements and structures for the unique identification and exchange of regulated information on pharmaceutical dose forms, units of presentation, routes of administration and packaging ISO 11240: 2012 Health informatics - Identification of medicinal products Data elements and structures for the unique identification and exchange of units of measurement Intimate container The receptacle or vessel used to contain (or bound) liquid medicinal products into countable entities Manufactured dose form The (pharmaceutical) dose form of a medicinal product as it is presented by the manufacturer into the supply chain, before any transformation into an administrable dose form Medicinal Product MP An abstract representation of a medicinal product based on description of active ingredient substance(s) that it contains (regardless of any modification of those active ingredient substance(s)), but not exclusively limited by those substances, in that other substances may be present Medicinal Product only MP only An abstract representation of a medicinal product based on description of only and exclusively the active ingredient substance(s) that it contains but regardless of any modification of those active ingredient substance(s) Medicinal Product precisely MP precisely An abstract representation of a medicinal product based on description of only and exclusively the precise active ingredients it contains Medicinal Product Form MPF An abstract representation of a medicinal product based on description of active ingredients it contains, but not limited by that description, and on the (generalised) intended site of use for the product Medicinal Product Form Only MPF only An abstract representation of a medicinal product based on description of only and exclusively the active ingredient(s) it contains and on the (generalised) intended site of use for the product Structural Grouper A concept grouping together medicinal products based on the chemical structure of their active ingredient substance(s) Precise active ingredient substance The substance that provides the therapeutic effect of the medicinal product, described using the fullest and most specific description of the substance as it is used in the product(s) being represented.
-This may include various modifiers, such as salts, esters, polymers (e.g. pegylation), and/or solvates Presentation strength A type of strength description where the amount of the basis of strength substance present in the unit of presentation of or in the volume (or mass) of the single clinical drug being represented Therapeutic Role Grouper Unit of presentation nit of A qualitative concept that describes a countable entity in which the clinical drug is presented, or in which it is bounded
+Term/ Abbreviation Definition IDMP Identification of Medicinal Products A suite of ISO standards concerned with the unique identification of medicinal products, primarily within the regulatory domain of use The suite includes: ISO 11615:2017 Health informatics - Identification of medicinal products - Data elements and structures for the unique identification and exchange of regulated medicinal product information ISO 11616:2017 Health informatics - Identification of medicinal products - Data elements and structures for the unique identification and exchange of regulated pharmaceutical product information ISO 11238:2018 Health informatics Identification of medicinal products Data elements and structures for the unique identification and exchange of regulated information on substances ISO 11239:2012 Health informatics - Identification of medicinal products - Data elements and structures for the unique identification and exchange of regulated information on pharmaceutical dose forms, units of presentation, routes of administration and packaging ISO 11240: 2012 Health informatics - Identification of medicinal products Data elements and structures for the unique identification and exchange of units of measurement Intimate container The receptacle or vessel used to contain (or bound) liquid medicinal products into countable entities Manufactured dose form The (pharmaceutical) dose form of a medicinal product as it is presented by the manufacturer into the supply chain, before any transformation into an administrable dose form Medicinal Product (MP) An abstract representation of a medicinal product based on description of active ingredient substance(s) that it contains (regardless of any modification of those active ingredient substance(s)), but not exclusively limited by those substances, in that other substances may be present Medicinal Product only (MP only) An abstract representation of a medicinal product based on description of only and exclusively the active ingredient substance(s) that it contains but regardless of any modification of those active ingredient substance(s) Medicinal Product precisely (MP precisely) An abstract representation of a medicinal product based on description of only and exclusively the precise active ingredients it contains Medicinal Product Form (MPF) An abstract representation of a medicinal product based on description of active ingredients it contains, but not limited by that description, and on the (generalised) intended site of use for the product Medicinal Product Form Only (MPF only) An abstract representation of a medicinal product based on description of only and exclusively the active ingredient(s) it contains and on the (generalised) intended site of use for the product Structural Grouper A concept grouping together medicinal products based on the chemical structure of their active ingredient substance(s) Precise active ingredient The substance that provides the therapeutic effect of the medicinal product, described using the fullest and most specific description of the substance as it is used in the product(s) being represented.
+This may include various modifiers, such as salts, esters, polymers (e.g. pegylation), and/or solvates Presentation strength A type of strength description where the amount of the basis of strength substance present in the unit of presentation of or in the volume (or mass) of the single clinical drug being represented Therapeutic Role Grouper A concept grouping together medicinal products based on a broad description of their use in treatment of disease

+Term/ Abbreviation Definition Unit of presentation A qualitative concept that describes a countable entity in which the clinical drug is presented, or in which it is bounded

-1. Introduction
+Introduction